 Diagnosing the cause of nerve pain

 The first step to treating nerve pain is to find the location and cause.
 Nerve pain is sometimes difficult to diagnose because the symptoms can travel far away from the actual location of the pinched nerve.
 For example, a pinched nerve in the neck can travel through the shoulder and into the arm and hand.
 In some cases, the pain may only appear in the arm or hand and not in the neck.

 However, most doctors will perform a physical exam to test for pinched nerves along the spine.
 A physical exam, sometimes accompanied by an MRI or CT scan, can help your doctor determine if you have a degenerative spine condition that is compressing a nerve, which is often the most common cause of chronic nerve pain.

 Some of the most common degenerative spine conditions include:

 - Degenerative disc disease

 - Bulging disc

 Treatment plans for nerve pain

 If these treatments do not provide effective pain relief after several weeks or months, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.
 We offer minimally invasive decompression and stabilization surgery to relieve nerve pain caused by the most common spine conditions.
-Our minimally invasive approach to the spine allows our patients to experience a safer and effective surgical alternative to traditional open back surgery and a shorter recovery time.^
+Our minimally invasive approach to the spine allows our patients to experience a safer and effective alternative to traditional open back surgery and a shorter recovery time.^

-For more information about how to treat nerve pain, or to see if you are a candidate for our minimally invasive spine surgery would be effective for you, contact Laser Spine Institute today and ask for a free MRI review.* We have performed more than 100,000 patient procedures since 2005 and we look forward to helping you on your road to recovery.
+For more information about how to treat nerve pain, or to see if our minimally invasive spine surgery would be effective for you, contact Laser Spine Institute today and ask for a free MRI review.* We have performed more than 100,000 patient procedures since 2005 and we look forward to helping you on your road to recovery.